Table of Contents

 Though being offered a great deal of tax cut, you still can’t avoid double taxation as a C Corp.

-C Corp can be the ideal solution if your company is in a developing stage and your plan is to finance all the profit back into the business’s fund.
+C Corp can be the ideal solution if your company is in a developing stage and you plan to finance all the profit back into the business’s fund.

 S Corp Taxation.
 As mentioned above, S Corp is mainly formed for federal tax purposes.
 Once you finish registering for a corporation, you can change your company to an S Corp by filing an election using Form 2553.